-As summer gives way to fall, and fall to winter, the activities taking place on our Adirondack lakes shifts from canoes and kayaks to ice skates and ice shanties.
+As the seasons change, the activities taking place on our Adirondack lakes shifts.
 With the proper preparation and knowledge, recreating on a frozen lake can be a safe and enjoyable experience.
 When is it safe to walk on a frozen lake?
 How do I check the thickness of the ice?
 What do I do if I fall through the ice on a frozen lake?
 We'll answer these questions and more.

 When is it safe to walk on a frozen lake?